 How Many Serve on a West Palm Beach DUI Jury?

-From the 20 or 25 people that are brought into the room for West Palm Beach jury trial selection, only six serve as jurors.
+From the 20 or 25 people that are brought into the room for jury profiling, only six serve as jurors.
 Depending on the length of the trial, there may be one or two alternate jurors.
 While six people are chosen to serve on a jury, there may actually be eight people serving after the West Palm Beach DUI jury trial selection.
 The extra jurors are selected to make sure there are enough people to go through the entire case.
 Both sides in that process can make a challenge for cause about any juror who cannot be fair.
 Perhaps their relative is a police officer or they themselves were prosecuted for a crime.

-Challenging a Juror
+Challenging a Juror During the Profiling Process

 If either side thinks a potential juror cannot be fair, they have the right to ask the judge to remove them for legal reasons.
 An attorney is allowed to challenge somebody if they believe the potential juror cannot be favorable to them or they do not like the answers to their questions.